deya-eldeen/blog/_posts/post/2022/2022-11-16-problem_solving_swift_1_4.md

 After reading the very popular book, Grokking Algorithms, I decided to blog about algorithms and data structures.
 I find the book is very informative and easy to digest.

+Understanding data structures is essential before diving into problem-solving.
+While I won't go into detailed explanations here, I recommend attempting to solve the problems on your own without immediately referring to the solutions.

 <!--more-->

 {%
  include centered-image.html
  image_path="../images/covers/algo_full.webp"